5G NR ARFCN

 Example 2: Mobility validation

 A UE is not handing over to an expected neighbor.
-Engineers check whether the neighbor list, measurements, and mobility configuration reference the intended ARFCN values and whether those values match the band plan.
+Check whether the neighbor list, measurements, and mobility configuration reference the intended ARFCN values and whether those values match the band plan.

 Example 3: Tool-assisted troubleshooting

 A trace provides only ARFCN and band-related hints.
-The engineer converts the ARFCN to frequency with the NR ARFCN calculator and then validates whether the observed cell behavior matches the intended deployment.
+Convert the ARFCN to frequency with the NR ARFCN calculator and then validates whether the observed cell behavior matches the intended deployment.

 - does the serving ARFCN map to the expected center frequency and band?